 In the U.S., the short-term picture seems to have deteriorated somewhat in the past 30 days.
 Data on real income, consumer confidence, consumption and durable goods slipped a bit in February-March.

-In terms of prospective earnings growth, recently announced profit disappointments by Oracle
+In terms of prospective earnings growth, recently announced profit disappointments by Oracle and Fedex raise the possibility of a softer-than expected first-quarter earnings reporting period.

 Thus, on a 30 day-prospective, it appears that leading and coincident fundamental indicators have not been particularly supportive of new highs.